clinthart2003/TRowPrice/README.md

 There is a python script that runs 4 different tests.... from and IDE or python terminal run: "python Unit_Test.py".
 The example test script has an intentional failure to show the eles: statement will execute.

+I added a second test script "Unit_Test_2.py" that has a list of cases that is executed through a single method.
+Same results should be seen as in the first.